 MedCost works to educate at-risk individuals who have been identified with asthma, congestive heart failure, COPD, diabetes, high blood pressure or high cholesterol.
 Through reminders and communication, we work to keep good health practices top of mind.

-As of 2017, almost 10% of all births in the United States were premature.* Common results of preterm births include heart and respiratory conditions, developmental delays, abnormal growth rates and visual problems that can impact a child for years to come.
+As of 2021, 10.5% of all births in the United States were premature.* Common results of preterm births include heart and respiratory conditions, developmental delays, abnormal growth rates and visual problems that can impact a child for years to come.
 The MedCost SmartStarts program focuses on providing education and support to all expectant mothers with the goal of reducing preterm births and days in a costly neonatal intensive care unit (NICU).
 SmartStarts is open to all expecting mothers, regardless of the risk level associated with their pregnancy.
 Enrollment includes an extensive medical history to help identify potential risk factors.
 Specialized MedCost prenatal nurses monitor the condition of the expectant mother throughout her pregnancy and after delivery to reduce risks associated with complicated pregnancies and premature births.

 Our staff pharmacist uses advanced analytics to provide timely interventions to help manage the rising costs of pharmaceutical spend.
 The pharmacist works hand-in-hand with our care management programs to evaluate medications for appropriateness, side effects, contraindications and lower cost alternatives when appropriate.
 Our in-house pharmacist collaborates with our PBM partners to identify and reduce pharmacy gaps in care such as medication adherence, brand to generic prescribing opportunities, drug administration site-of-care review and conservative therapy evaluation.